Neuroevolution in Games: State of the Art and Open Challenges: Evolving Neural Networks

 A significant drawback of the fixed topology approach is that the user has to choose the appropriate topology and number of hidden nodes a priori.
 Because the topology of a network can significantly affect its performance~\cite{igel2003neuroevolution,togelius2007multi,togelius2008countering,togelius2009super}, more sophisticated approaches evolve the network topology together with the weights.
 An example of such a method is NeuroEvolution of Augmenting Topologies (NEAT; \cite{stanley:ec02}), which has shown that also evolving the topology together with the connection weights often outperforms approaches that evolve the weights alone.
-NEAT and similar methods also allow the evolution of recurrent networks that can solve difficult non-markovian control problems (examples outside of games include pole balancing~\cite{gomez2008accelerated} and tying knots~\cite{mayer2008system}).
-NEAT has been applied successfully to a variety of different game domains, from controlling a simulated car in The Open Car Racing Simulator (TORCS)~\cite{cardamone2009evolving} or a team of robots in the NERO game \cite{stanley2005real} to playing Ms. Pac-Man~\cite{schrum2:gecco14} or Unreal Tournament~\cite{schrum:cig11competition}.
+NEAT and similar methods also allow the evolution of recurrent networks that can solve difficult non-Markovian control problems (examples outside of games include pole balancing~\cite{gomez2008accelerated} and tying knots~\cite{mayer2008system}).
+NEAT and its variants\footnote{NEAT now also runs under the Unity Game Engine: \url{https://github.com/lordjesus/UnityNEAT}.
+A complete list of NEAT implementations can be found here: \url{http://bit.ly/1J1II8O}} have been applied successfully to a variety of different game domains, from controlling a simulated car in The Open Car Racing Simulator (TORCS)~\cite{cardamone2009evolving} or a team of robots in the NERO game \cite{stanley2005real} to playing Ms.~Pac-Man~\cite{schrum2:gecco14} or Unreal Tournament~\cite{schrum:cig11competition}.
+Of particular interest in the context of this paper is an extension to NEAT that has been developed to increase its performance in strategic-decision making problems \cite{kohl2009evolving}. \citet{kohl2009evolving} demonstrate that by adding a new topological mutation that adds neurons with local fields to the network (RBF-NEAT) and a node mutation that biases the network architecture to cascade type of structures (Cascade-NEAT), the approach is able to more easily solve \emph{fractured} strategic-decision task such as keepaway soccer.
+Fracture is defined by the authors as a ``highly discontinuous mapping between states and optimal actions'' within an ANN.
+It is likely that the more complex the game, the more it will have a fractured decision space.

 Both the fixed-topology and topology-evolving approaches above use a direct encoding, meaning that each connection is encoded separately as a real number.
 Direct encoding approaches employ a one-to-one mapping between the parameter values of the network (e.g.\ the weights and neurons) and its genetic representation.
 One disadvantage of this approach is that parts of the solution that are similar must be discovered separately by evolution.
 Therefore, interest has increased in recent years in \emph{indirect encodings}, which allow the reuse of information to encode the final network and thus very compact genetic representations (i.e.\ a high number of synaptic connections can be encoded by considerably fewer parameters in the corresponding genotype).